glicerico/rangram/journal.md

 ***************************

-The first tested grammar [handgram1.grammar](data/handgram1.grammar) and consists of 6 grammatical classes (2 related to nouns, 1 to verbs, 1 to adjectives, 1 to adverbs and 1 to determiners).
+The first tested grammar is [handgram1.grammar](data/handgram1.grammar), which consists of 6 grammatical classes
+(2 related to nouns, 1 to verbs, 1 to adjectives, 1 to adverbs and 1 to determiners).
 Each class has only one possible word and disjuncts are created having in mind the English language rules; no Zipfian distributions are expected in the resulting corpus.

-First corpora generated in workdir are of size 5, 10, 50, 100, 200, 500 and 1000 sentences.
+First corpora generated in workdir are of sizes 5, 10, 50, 100, 200, 500 and 1000 sentences.
 For each corpus, only a subset of the sentences are unique.
 The following lists the nbr of unique sentences per corpus size in this experiment: